-Once a person gets into the habit of bringing reusable bags when shopping, it is not much of an inconvenience at all.
+The explanation is quite simple.
 Reusable shopping bags are very durable and can be reused many times over the course of their useful life.

 #10 Other governments are banning plastic bags, so yours should too… or at least make people pay for them

 To date, around 60 countries and municipalities around the world have instituted plastic bag bans, and additional seven countries are planning to enforce the law in the closest future.

 Some countries have decided to do so after directly experiencing negative impacts of plastic bags, other countries have implemented the ban to reach their sustainability goals.